eliba2/vim-node-inspect/README.md

 ### Multiple configurations

-Multiple configurations can be defined by setting a **"configurations"** object which lists the possible configurations, each having a **"name"** key which uniquly identifies it. **"NodeInspectStart"** must be used followed by at least one parameter which is the configuration name.
+Multiple configurations can be defined by setting a **"configurations"** object which lists the possible configurations, each having a **"name"** key which uniquly identifies it. **"NodeInspectStart"** or **"NodeInspectRun"** must be used followed by at least one parameter which is the configuration name.
 Other starting parameters might follow.

 A sample configuration would be: